Jamal Fogarty: 2019

 In 2019, Fogarty rejoined the Burleigh Bears full-time, starting at halfback in their Grand Final win over the Wynnum Manly Seagulls.
 On 27 September, Fogarty won the Petero Civoniceva Medal at the QRL awards.

 2020

 On 7 March, Fogarty signed with the Gold Coast Titans on a two-year deal.

 In round 9 2020, Fogarty scored his first points in the top grade by kicking a conversion in the 16-12 win over New Zealand Warriors.

 In round 15, Fogarty was named as the captain of the team in the absence of Kevin Proctor.
 In the same match, Fogarty was chased down by Canberra forward Josh Papalii after seemingly running away to score a try.
-Following the game, Fogarty spoke to media saying "I was very embarrassed.
+Following the game, Fogarty spoke to the media saying, "I was very embarrassed.
 I've been copping a lot of text messages from people so I think I might throw my phone in the bin after the last couple of days".

 The following week, Fogarty scored the winning try as the Gold Coast defeated St. George 14-10 at Kogarah Oval.